 If you want to have a plant-based “meaty” dish on the table, there are a lot of options.
 Check out The Ultimate Guide to Vegan Meats and Meat Substitutes to learn about all the different types of meat substitutes available.
 If you prefer to make your own “meaty” centerpiece, the table is the perfect place for The Unturkey Roast or this Stuffed Seitan Roast.
 Both can be sliced and can feed an entire family.
-This Seitan Pot Roast and Not Your Mama’s Seitan Pot Roast both combine the entrée with the vegetables in stews that are hearty, amazing and will definitely have everyone asking for seconds.
+This Seitan Pot Roast and Not Your Mama’s Seitan Pot Roast both combine the entrée with the vegetables in stews that are hearty, amazing, and will have everyone asking for seconds.

 For gluten-free entrées, make this hearty Gluten-Free Veggie Roast, which is made with rice and beans.
 Another option is my V-Turkey, which is my vegan, gluten-free version of turkey cutlets.
-Flavored with sage and other herbs, this will satisfy everyone including the meat-eaters.
+Flavored with sage and other herbs, this will satisfy everyone, including the meat-eaters.